samuelndm/frontend-challenge/solution/README.md

 ### `yarn`

-Install all dependencies needed to run the project
+Will install all dependencies needed to run the project.

 ### `yarn start`